 Nerve root pain.
 Nerve root pain is any pain that occurs when a nerve branching from the spinal cord is pressed upon or irritated by the inflammation caused by a prolapsed disc.
 Although the problem is in the back, pain may be felt anywhere along the course of the nerve in addition to the back.
 With a prolapsed disc, the sciatic nerve is the most commonly affected nerve.
 It travels deep inside the buttock and down the back of the leg.
 This type of pain is called sciatica.

 Other nerve root symptoms.
 The irritation or pressure on the nerve next to the spine may also cause pins and needles, numbness, or weakness in part of the buttock, a leg, or a foot.
-The exact site and type of symptoms depend on which nerve is affected.
+The exact location and type of symptoms depend on which nerve is affected.

 A prolapsed disc can cause cauda equina syndrome (CES), a particularly serious type of nerve root problem.
 It is a rare disorder where the nerves at the very bottom of the spinal cord are pressed on.
 In addition to low back pain, this syndrome can cause: